doitintl/iris3/README.md

 Iris automatically assigns labels to Google Cloud Platform resources for manageability and easier billing reporting.

 All supported resources in all projects in the GCP organization will get automatically-generated labels.

 with keys like `iris_zone` (the prefix is configurable), and a value copied from the resouce.
 For example, a Google Compute Engine instance would get labels like `[iris_name:nginx]`, `[iris_region:us-central1]` and `[iris_zone:us-central1-a]`.
 This behavior can be configured in various ways; see below.

 ## Note: Organization focus
 Note that Iris is designed to serve the org.
-It is not designed to serve a single project, though you can configure that.
+It is not designed around serving a single project, but you can do that by configuring the project-filter to only label one project.

 ## Iris doesn't add information
 Iris does not *add* information, only *copy* values that already exist.
 For example, it can label a VM instance with its zone, since this information is known; but it cannot add a "business unit" label because it does not know what business unit a resource should be attributed to.
 For that, you should label all resources when creating them, e.g., in your Terraform scripts.

+## Iris doesn't by default label all existing resources.

+To do it, see section [Labeling existing resources](#Labeling existing resources) below.

 # Open source
 Iris is open-source: Feel free to add functionality and add new types of labels.
 See the `TODO.md` file and Github issues for features and fixes you might do.